Noor Mukadam and violence against women in Pakistan | DW | 26.07.2021

 Earlier this year, he made similar remarks during a question and answer briefing with the public, suggesting that the rise in sexual violence in Pakistan was due to the lack of "pardah," the practice of veiling, in the country.

-"PM Khan and his ministers continue to make anti-women remarks that encourage misogyny, and in a way violence against women, in Pakistan," according to activist Shazia Khan.
+"PM Khan and his ministers continue to make anti-women remarks that encourage misogyny, and in a way violence against women, in Pakistan," said activist Shazia Khan.

 Just like PM Khan, the country's conservative sections, too, blame the "Western culture" for sexual and physical violence against women.